StuartsProjects/StuartsProjects.github.io/_posts/2016-08-17-The-advantages-of-trees.md

 layout: post
 title: "The advantages of trees"
 date: "2016-08-17"
----

-LoRa® Relay – Part 3

-With the relay built and working we can turn our attention to getting it into an advantageous position, such as 60ft up a handy tree.
+With a relay built and working we can turn our attention to getting it into an advantageous position, such as 60ft up a handy tree.

 ![](/images/20_thumb.jpg)